FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 	:align: center
 	:width: 6in

-.. centered:: Figure 2.5-1 Robot wiring schematic diagram
+.. centered:: Figure 3.5-1 Robot wiring schematic diagram

 Controller I/O panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the I/O in the control box to control various devices, including the stop button of pneumatic relay, PLC, and tight limit device.
-Figure 2.5-2 shows the electrical interface group of the control box.
-Figure 2.5-3 shows the electrical interface group that is easy to manufacture control box.
+Figure 3.5-2 shows the electrical interface group of the control box.
+Figure 3.5-3 shows the electrical interface group that is easy to manufacture control box.

 .. figure:: installation/038.png
 	:align: center
 	:width: 6in

-.. centered:: Figure 2.5-2 Control box electrical interface schematic diagram
+.. centered:: Figure 3.5-2 Control box electrical interface schematic diagram

 .. figure:: installation/039.png
 	:align: center
 	:width: 6in

-.. centered:: Figure 2.5-3 Easy to manufacture control box electrical interface schematic diagram
+.. centered:: Figure 3.5-3 Easy to manufacture control box electrical interface schematic diagram

 RJ45 network interface group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The network interface group address in the control box is shown in Figure 2.5-3.
+The network interface group address in the control box is shown in figure below.
 Note that the graph corresponds to the sequence of the address order of the internal network port of the control box, and the default port of the robot is prohibited from insertion.
 The user's network port can be used to communicate with the camera and other devices.
 The IP address is 192.168.57.2.
 The button box interface is default to the faculty control port, and the IP address is 192.168.58.2.
 Use the network cable connection button box interface and computer.
 The computer IP address is set to 192.168.58.10 or the same network segment as it.
 You can access the oscilloscope page.
 Easy to manufacture control boxes to access the pages of the oscillator through the network port of the connection button box.

 .. figure:: installation/040.png
 	:align: center
 	:width: 3in

-.. centered:: Figure 2.5-4 Significant diagram of network interface group
+.. centered:: Figure 3.5-4 Significant diagram of network interface group

 End plate
 ~~~~~~~~~~~~~

 You can use the end -panel's I/O and 485 communication interfaces to control various devices, including pneumatic relay, PLC and emergency stop buttons.
-The PIN foot distribution and its PIN foot explanation is shown in Figure 2.5-4.
+The PIN foot distribution and its PIN foot explanation is shown in figure below.
 The I/O connector model is M12 connector 8 cores.

 .. figure:: installation/041.png
 	:align: center
 	:width: 3in
 	:class: figure-border

-.. centered:: Figure 2.5-5 The schematic diagram of the end version of the electrical interface
+.. centered:: Figure 3.5-5 The schematic diagram of the end version of the electrical interface

 Ground
 ~~~~~~~~~~~~~~

-1. The control box is located at the M4 combination screw in the upper left of the power switch, as shown in Figure 2.5-5.
+1. The control box is located at the M4 combination screw in the upper left of the power switch, as shown in figure below.

 .. figure:: installation/042.png
 	:align: center
 	:width: 8in
 	:class: figure-border

-.. centered:: Figure 2.5-6 Demonstration diagram of the control box
+.. centered:: Figure 3.5-6 Demonstration diagram of the control box

-2. The body is located on the right side of the base of the base, as shown in Figure 2.5-6.
+2. The body is located on the right side of the base of the base, as shown in figure below.

 .. figure:: installation/043.png
 	:align: center
 	:width: 4in
 	:class: figure-border

-.. centered:: Figure 2.5-7 Dragon schematic diagram of the body
+.. centered:: Figure 3.5-7 Dragon schematic diagram of the body

 The protective wire used alone, the cross -sectional area should not be less than: